gavinmcfarland/figma-table-creator/DEVREADME.md

 ## Data storage

-### User Preferences
+### User Preferences `client`

-The user's preferences are stored on the client.
+The user's preferences are stored on the `client`.
 This avoids any preferences which may conflict with other users.

 ```js
 preferences: {